patreeceeo/how-to-website/outline.md

 1. Get inspired looking at cool websites like those of [Elliot Cost](https://elliott.computer/) [10 minutes]
 1. The how and why of The Web as it is and ought to be [15 minutes]
     - a new form of literacy?
-    - advantages of DIY on The Web (creative freedom, lower cost, owning your stuff)
+    - advantages of DIY on The Web (creative freedom, lower cost, owning your stuff, faster loading, etc)
     - the "architecture" of the Web
     - finding a firm place to stand despite the only constant being change: standards, recommendations, etc
     - the computer as a collaborator